I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-Michael Limnios runs an online blues community.
-He describes morna as a genre “that stresses separateness, longing, wistfulness, and all the sadness of a disenfranchised people who have experienced pain.”
+Michael Limnios, who runs an online blues community, describes morna as a genre “that stresses separateness, longing, wistfulness, and all the sadness of a disenfranchised people who have experienced pain.”
 It is the blues that is common in so many disadvantaged cultures.

 For decades Cape Verdeans have left their island homes in huge numbers to seek work and the song reflects the homesickness they feel.

 The opening line is Quem mostra’ bo esse caminho longe?
 “Who showed you the faraway path?”
 Elsewhere, there is “You write to me, I’ll write to you/You forget me, I’ll forget you.”

 Cesária Évora was born in August 1941 in Mindelo, São Vicente, Cape Verde.
 Her father died when she was seven leaving her mother unable to cope with raising six children.
 So “Cise,” as she was known to friends, was placed in an orphanage at the age of 10.

 As a teenager, Évora started performing in sailor’s taverns around the port of Mindelo.
 She sang for small change and drinks.
 She began travelling and singing among the islands of her country but in a nation struggling with widespread poverty the occupation of an entertainer was not lucrative.
 By the mid-1970s, she’d had enough of scratching out a meagre living and stopped performing.

 Then, she was “discovered.”